On $d$-stable locally checkable problems parameterized by mim-width: Introduction

-Most locally checkable problems are hard on general graphs.
+Most locally checkable problems are NP-complete on general graphs.
 For a given family of graphs it is thus interesting to determine under which conditions on the check function and the color set we can efficiently solve the associated locally checkable problems on that family.
-In~\cite{LCPTreewidth} the authors showed that, under mild conditions on the check function, locally checkable problems can be solved in polynomial time in graphs of bounded tree-width.
-This line of research has been continued in~\cite{LCPcliquewidth} in which graphs of bounded clique-width are considered.
-The authors analyzed a type of check functions which we would like to call \emph{color-counting} check functions.
-These functions only depend on the vertex, the color it receives and, for each color $a\in\ColorSet$, the number of neighbors of $v$ of color $a$.
-In other words, for a graph $G$ and a set \ColorSet~of $q$ colors, the check function can be written as a function $check$ which takes as input a vertex $v$, a color, and, for each color $a\in\ColorSet$, a non-negative integer $k_{a}$.
-In order to determine if a coloring $c$ is proper, we verify if $check(v,c(v),k_1,\ldots,k_q)=\True$ for every $v\in V(G)$, where $k_a=\left\vert\set{w\in V(G)\colon\,c(w)=a\land \textrm{dist}(v,w)=1}\right\vert$.
-The authors of~\cite{LCPcliquewidth} showed that the problems associated to a color-counting check function can be solved in polynomial time on graphs of bounded clique-width if $q$ is a constant.
-If we ease these restriction on the check function and on $q$, we obtain locally checkable problems which are NP-hard on complete graphs (see~\cite{LCPTreewidth}) and thus, in this case, we do not expect to find a polynomial-time algorithm.
-In this paper we turn our attention to graphs of bounded mim-width and study the restrictions that we have to impose in order to obtain an algorithm which solves the associated locally checkable problems in polynomial time on these graphs.
+In~\cite{LCPTreewidth} \highlightChange{Bonomo-Braberman and Gonzalez showed} that, under mild conditions on the check function\footnote{\highlightChange{Namely, the existence of \emph{polynomial partial neighborhood systems}.
+We omit the definition due to its technicality, but interested readers are encouraged to refer to~\cite{LCPTreewidth}.}}, locally checkable problems can be solved in polynomial time in graphs of bounded treewidth\footnote{\highlightChange{Some of these problems are in fact FPT parameterized by treewidth, while the others are simply XP.}}.
+This line of research has been continued in~\cite{LCPcliquewidth} in which \highlightChange{Baghirova, Gonzalez, Ries and Schindl} specified a class of check functions called \emph{color-counting} check functions.
+These functions only depend on the vertex, the color it receives and, for each color $a$, the number of neighbors of $v$ of color $a$.
+In other words, for a graph $G$ and a set of $q$ colors, the check function can be written as a function $check$ which takes as input a vertex $v$, a color and, for each color $a$, a non-negative integer $k_{a}$.
+In order to determine if a coloring $c$ is proper, we verify if $check(v,c(v),k_1,\ldots,k_q)=\True$ for every $v\in V(G)$, where $k_a = \left\vert\set{w \in V(G) : c(w) = a \text{ and $w$ is a neighbor of $v$}}\right\vert$. \highlightChange{It is shown in~\cite{LCPcliquewidth} that} the problems associated to a color-counting check function can be solved in polynomial time on graphs of bounded clique-width if the number of colors $q$ is a constant.
+If we ease these restriction\highlightChange{s} on the check function and on $q$, we obtain locally checkable problems which are NP-hard even on complete graphs (see~\cite{LCPTreewidth}) and thus, in this case, we do not expect to find a polynomial-time algorithm.